boesemar/exim-quotad/README.md

 It has a whitelist REGEX if you want to allow certain senders to bypass quota limits.
 For example your helpdesk might still want to exchange email with the users.

-You need a local memcached (debian default config works) You need to install dalli (gem install dalli)
+You need a local memcached (debian default config works).
+You need to install dalli ruby-gem (gem install dalli).

+Open the file and edit the constants in the top section, create the directoryies and the quota file.
-Make you run this as a user that has read permissions to EMAIL_DIRECTORY and full access to the DIRECTORY.
+Then run this as a user that has read permissions to EMAIL_DIRECTORY and full access to the DIRECTORY.

 ## QUOTA_DIRECTORY
 If you host multiple domains you can define quota per domain